Selection of Filters for Photonic Crystal Spectrometer Using Domain-Aware Evolutionary Algorithms: Optimization of OFS problem

-Mixed Integer Evolution Strategy \cite{li2013mixed} is proposed to address the problems with domains that contain real and discrete parts.
+Mixed Integer Evolution Strategy (MIES)~\cite{li2013mixed} is proposed to address the problems with domains that contain real and discrete parts.
 The probabilistic model is used in this algorithm to sample mutations.
 Since in our OFS problem filters are encoded as integers, we apply only part of the algorithm that addresses integer domains.
-For such search spaces, MIES borrows the method originally proposed for unbounded sets of values in every component \cite{rudolph1994evolutionary}.
-We used the implementation of this algorithm from the library \cite{van2019automatic}.
-The class that corresponds to MIES is called \emph{mipego.optimizer.mies.MIES}.
+For such search spaces, MIES borrows the method originally proposed for unbounded sets of values in every component~\cite{rudolph1994evolutionary}.
+We used the implementation of this algorithm from the library~\cite{van2019automatic}.
 The selection scheme used in the algorithm is non-elitist, meaning only the created $\lambda$ individuals take part in the selection.
 Before the mutation, MIES applies uniform crossover to a pair of parents selection uniformly at random from the population of $\mu$ solutions.
 In our experiments, we used values $\mu = 10, \lambda = 20$.